federicomariamassari/udacity-rsend/projects/p4/p4-map-my-world.md

 ## Running the Project

-To avoid continuous sourcing of `setup.bash` script, append below two lines to `~/.bashrc`.
-The change will affect all newly-spawned terminal windows. `$ROS_DISTRO` is automatically set to `noetic` at runtime.
+To avoid continuous sourcing of the `setup.bash` script, append below two lines to `~/.bashrc`.
+The change will affect all newly-spawned terminal windows. `$ROS_DISTRO` will be automatically set to `noetic` at runtime.

 ```bash
 source /opt/ros/$ROS_DISTRO/setup.bash